Abu Mena

 Recent agricultural efforts in the area have led to a significant rise in the water table, which has caused a number of the site's buildings to collapse or become unstable.
 The site was added to the List of World Heritage in Danger in 2001.
+And was finally removed from the list in 2025.
 Authorities were forced to place sand in the bases of buildings that are most endangered in the site.

 History

 Menas of Alexandria was martyred in the late 3rd or early 4th century (see Early Christianity).
 Various 5th-century and later accounts give slightly differing versions of his burial and the subsequent founding of his church.
 The essential elements are that his body was taken from Alexandria on a camel, which was led into the desert beyond Lake Mareotis.
 At some point, the camel refused to continue walking, despite all efforts to goad it.
 This was taken as a sign of divine will, and the body's attendants buried it on that spot.

 Most versions of the story state that the location of the tomb was then forgotten until its miraculous rediscovery by a local shepherd.
 From the Ethiopian Synaxarium (E.A.W.
 Budge, trans.):

 And God wished to reveal the [place of the] body of Saint Mînâs.
 And there was in that desert a certain shepherd, and one day a sheep which was suffering from the disease of the scab went to that place, and dipped himself in the water of the little spring which was near the place, and he rolled about in it and was healed straightway.
 And when the shepherd saw this thing, and understood the miracle, he marvelled exceedingly and was astonished.
 And afterwards he used to take some of the dust from that shrine, and mix it with water, and rub it on the sheep, and if they were ill with the scab, they were straightway healed thereby.
 And this he used to do at all times, and he healed all the sick who came to him by this means.